 In the late 1980's Fish 'n Fins supported scientist Bill Hamner in the research of the Jellyfish Lake and other Marine Lakes in Palau.
 In 1996, FNF became the star of the Academy Award nominated IMAX documentary film, "The Living Sea," which focuses on the incredible wonders in the living sea of Palau.

 Fish 'n Fins and the Bornovskis

-In 1998 the Bornovskis carried on the torch from Francis.
+In 1998 the Bornovskis carried on the torch and started a new era.
 Tova and Navot were already diving experts on Palau with great reputation from working with Francis and running the world acclaimed liveaboard Ocean Hunter.
 Their vision as to built Fish 'n Fins dive center from the ground up and prepare it to the 21st century.
 They completely renovated Fish 'n Fins and, with much time, energy and resources, turned it into the modern, state-of-the-art Dive Center that it is today.
 They have made Fish 'n Fins a business where everyone is family, and carried on the tradition of safety, pioneering and excellent service to divers and visitors.
 Today, Fish 'n Fins is recognized by divers, agents and magazines as one of the most professional diving center in the world!
 Right photo : Bornovski family at sea.